serprex/openEtG/README.md

 Copy `config-sample.json` to `config.json`

+Configure `config.json` to connect your instance of redis & postgresql.

+_Note: following instructions have not been updated to include postgresql_

 ### Mac Installation

 Open Terminal.
 All `commands` will be done in Terminal.
 You must have [XCode](https://developer.apple.com/xcode) installed.